mhatta/onionscan/README.md

 ### A Note on Dependencies

-OnionScan requires either Go 1.6 or 1.7.
+OnionScan requires Go 1.6 or later.
+I test the current version with Go 1.14.1.

 In order to install OnionScan you will need the following dependencies not provided by the core go standard library: